edheltzel/Flightdeck-for-Hugo/content/pages/contact.md

 ---
 title: "Contact"
 layout: contact
-description: "This is the meta description"
+description: "This is the page meta description"
 menu:
   main:
     weight: 20